jongiddy/jute/docs/reference.rst

 .. py:decorator:: implements(*interfaces)

-   Decorator to mark a class as implementing an interface.
+   Decorator to mark a class as implementing the supplied interfaces.

 .. py:class:: Dynamic(provider)

    Interface to dynamically provide other interfaces.

    .. py:method:: provides_interface(self, interface)